Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 #### Use negotiation server to generate Client Access URL

-In production, client usually fetch Client Access URL from a negotiation server.
-The server holds the connection string and generates Client Access URL through `WebPubSubServiceClient`.
-As an sample, the code snippet below just demostrate the how to generate the Client Access URL inside single process.
+In production, a client usually fetches the Client Access URL from a negotiation server.
+The server holds the connection string and generates the Client Access URL through `WebPubSubServiceClient`.
+As a sample, the code snippet below just demonstrates how to generate the Client Access URL inside a single process.

 ```C# Snippet:WebPubSubClient_Construct2
 var client = new WebPubSubClient(new WebPubSubClientCredential(token =>